 Dog-Friendly Dining in London

 During my multiple visits to London with my dog, we had no issues finding dog-friendly places to dine, especially many of the local pubs.
 However, I’ve also heard from others that they’ve struggled to find pubs where they could dine inside with their dog, so perhaps it comes down to luck.
-Double check previous reviews first, and be aware that some rules may have changed post-pandemic.
+Double check previous reviews first, and be aware that sometimes rules change.

 Dog-Friendly Accommodation in London